Last-minute tax saving tips

 - If you're looking to put some money aside, consider investing what you can of this year's allowance in an ISA, because this year's allowance will be lost on 5th April**.

-- If you want to invest in someone else's business, consider investing in shares under the Seed Enterprise Investment Scheme.
+- If you want to invest in someone else's business, consider investing in a Venture Capital Trust or in Enterprise Investment Scheme shares.